explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 > SBI (Supervisor Binary Interface) is a standard interface for interacting with the SEE, and OpenSBI is an implementation of this standard.

 The version shipping with QEMU uses a Jump Address ([_FW_JUMP_](https://github.com/riscv-software-src/opensbi/blob/master/docs/firmware/fw_jump.md)), in this case, `0x80200000`, which is where we'll be putting our kernel.
-QEMU will load our kernel into memory and jump to 0x80000000, from where OpenSBI will then jump to 0x80200000, where our kernel is located.
+QEMU will load our kernel into memory and jump to `0x80000000`, from where OpenSBI will then jump to `0x80200000`, where our kernel is located.

 {{ figure(caption = "RISC-V Boot Flow", position="center", src="./assets/boot.svg") }}

 This architecture has a lot of benefits: SBI puts an abstraction layer between the kernel and the hardware, which allows us to write a single kernel that can run on any RISC-V CPU, regardless of the extensions it supports, as long as it has an SBI implementation.
 SBI also provides many functions like printing to and reading from the console, and it loads a flattened device tree (FDT) into memory, which we'll also be using later on to get information about the hardware.

-To interact with SBI, we will use the `ecall` instruction, a trap instruction that will cause the CPU to jump to the SBI handler.
-The SBI handler will then handle the trap and call the appropriate function, and return to the kernel to continue execution.
+To interact with SBI, we will use the `ecall` instruction, a trap instruction that will cause the CPU to jump to the Supervisor Execution Environment.
+The SEE handler will then handle the trap and call the appropriate function, and return to the kernel to continue execution.
 The SBI specification can be found [here](https://github.com/riscv-non-isa/riscv-sbi-doc/blob/master/riscv-sbi.adoc).

 {{ figure(caption = "Calling SBI", position="center", src="./assets/sbi.svg") }}